AØKA08031U Development Economics (p)

 Summarize and assess theory and empirical evidence on the economic characteristics and functions of selected markets (land, labour and capital/credit) in developing countries.

-- Ability to apply theoretical and empirical knowledge about economic development in a competent, coherent and original way in relation to current challenges.
+- Master theoretical and empirical knowledge about economic development in a competent, coherent and original way in relation to current challenges.

 In addition to the textbooks journal articles and reports are also used.
 The compelte syllabus with chapters ect. will be posted at the start of the course.